-The school has clear expectations for all staff and volunteers in making a report about a child or young person who may be in need of protection.
 All staff (including school council employees) must follow the school's Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures, including following the Four Critical Actions for Schools if there is an incident, disclosure or suspicion of child abuse.
 Immediate actions should include reporting their concerns to DHHS Child Protection, Victoria Police and/or another appropriate agency and notifying the principal or a member of the school leadership team of their concerns and the reasons for those concerns.

-Numurkah Primary School will never prohibit or discourage school staff from reporting an allegation of child abuse.
+Patterson River will never prohibit or discourage school staff from reporting an allegation of child abuse.
 The school will always take action to respond to a complaint in accordance with the school's Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures.
-In accordance with Action 4 of the Four Critical Actions for Schools, Numurkah Primary School will provide ongoing support for students affected by child abuse.
+In accordance with Action 4 of the Four Critical Actions for Schools, Patterson River will provide ongoing support for students affected by child abuse.

-The Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures can be found on our website: https://www.numurkahps.vic.edu.au/documents/
+The Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures can be found at Child Safety Responding And Reporting Obligations (Including Mandatory Reporting) Policy and Procedures